Fueling your body for running is critical for success in any race distance.

-The times I have succeeded and pretty drastically stemmed from one training trick that far too many of us neglect, taking in more fluid and calories.
+The times I have succeeded stemmed from one training trick that far too many of us neglect, taking in more fluid and calories.

 This post is probably the most important bit of information that I have shared yet for runners and visitors to the site.

 Afraid to Fail?

 I have failed miserably in the past at the 26.2 mile distance because I failed to take in enough water and calories.

 In addition, I was not paying enough attention to running fueling.

 It is important to write about successes on this site but also past failures.

 I remember the things I did right when I broke 2.20 and nearly broke 1.07 for the half-marathon.
 What I desire most now is to help others run their best.

 The biggest mistake I made at my debut which was the 2002 New York City Marathon was not taking in enough fluids.

 A 5K is a challenge.
 A marathon is a different animal.